mlin/GenomicSQLite/docs/guide.md

     /* compressed.db now attached as db2 */
     ```

+❗ The file and schema names are textually pasted into a template SQL script.
+Take care to prevent SQL injection, if they're in any way determined by external input.

 #### Compress existing SQLite3 database

 **↪ GenomicSQLite Vacuum Into:** *Generate a string* containing a series of SQL statements to execute on an existing database in order to copy it into a new compressed & [defragmented](https://www.sqlite.org/lang_vacuum.html) file.
-The source database may be a plain, uncompressed SQLite3 database, as long as (i) the Genomics Extension is loaded in the executing program and (ii) the source database connection is opened with the `SQLITE_OPEN_URI` flag or language equivalent.
+The source database may be a plain, uncompressed SQLite3 database, as long as (i) it was opened with the `SQLITE_OPEN_URI` flag or language equivalent and (ii) the Genomics Extension is loaded in the executing program.

 === "Python"
     ``` python3